What Are Composite Applications? Use Cases, Benefits & More

 Of course, composite applications aren’t a cure-all.
 Before employing a composite app, consider the potential disadvantages.

 One issue with creating an application that leverages data from other sources is the potential for a domino effect if a third-party tool or system goes down.
-Because your app relies on data from other systems, you may not be able to use the composite app effectively if something goes down.
+Because your app relies on data from other systems, you may not be able to use the composite app effectively if some other system doesn’t work.

-Another consideration is that there may be constraints in building an app to do exactly what you want because you’re limited by the systems and tools being connected.
-You may only be able to create something pretty good, rather than perfect.
+Also, there may be constraints in building an app to do what you want, defined by the systems and tools you’ve connected.
+You may only be able to create something pretty good rather than perfect.

 Despite the potential drawbacks, composite apps can make all the difference for organizations that want to stay on the cutting edge, connect with customers, and improve processes.
-With low-code development, companies can deploy applications faster while saving valuable time and resources.
+And with low-code development, companies can deploy applications faster while saving valuable time and resources.